All about birds

 Hormonal signals in the brain give males and females the itch to find a partner beginning in early spring.

 Males tune up their most beautiful arias in hopes of tickling the fancy of lovely females.
 But that’s not all there is to do.
-They also must wear their most beautiful plumage and perform visual displays better than all the other males.
-Depending on the species, they might have to strut, jump up and down, inflate their chest, flap their wings or bow.
+They also must wear their most beautiful plumage and perform visual displays better than all the other competing males.
+Depending on the species, they might have to strut, jump up and down, inflate their chest, flap their wings, or bow.
 Male cranes perform elaborate dances.
-Some males bring a gift of food.
+Some male birds bring a gift of food.
 Others try to impress by building several nests for an intended to choose from.

 Females are picky; they won’t settle for any old yokel!
 There’s much at stake–they want partners that’ll father handsome, hearty, smart offspring.
 But once the deserving males have won their prize, it’s time to get down to family business.

-Pairs often show each other “tenderness” by touching bills, snuggling together or preening each other.
-Mating occurs any place the couple finds suitable, like on the ground, in trees or shrubs or in water.
+Pairs often show each other “tenderness” by touching bills, snuggling together, or preening each other.
+Mating occurs in any place the couple finds suitable, like on the ground, in trees or shrubs, or in water.
 Swifts and swallows mate in the air.
 Some birds mate for life, but most bond for only the breeding season or part of the season.
 Some species form pairs long before the spring breeding season.

 Mating: